yohaoyu/data-analytics-visualization/README.md

 Visualize This: The Flowing Data Guide to Design, Visualization, and Statistics.
 Nathan Yau.
 2024. <br>
 Data Visualization: A Practical Introduction.
 Kieran Healy.
 2019.
 ## Schedules
 <a href="#recent"><i class="fa-solid fa-square-arrow-up-right" style="color: #000000;"></i> **Go to the recent section**.</a> This schedule is subject to change and please check back regularly for updates.
 All readings and materials can be directly accessed via the links below, although some may require a UW NetID login.
+Some readings and links about R/coding are on each lab session page.

 {% for module in site.modules %}
 {{ module }}